apache/mxnet/docs/tutorials/basic/symbol.md

 net.list_arguments()
 ```

-We can also construct a symbol in a more flexible way than the single forward composition depicted in the preceding example:
+We can also construct a `Symbol` in a more flexible way than the single forward composition depicted in the preceding example:

 ```python
 data = mx.symbol.Variable('data')